Fibroscan

 - You will lie on your back with your right hand raised behind your head.

-- An ultrasound probe will pass over the surface of your skin on the right side of your lower chest/ tummy (abdomen).
+- A nurse will pass an ultrasound probe over the surface of your skin on the right side of your lower chest and tummy (abdomen).

-- A mechanical pulse is generated on the skin surface and an elastic wave is transmitted through the liver.
+- The ultrasound probe will generate a mechanical pulse on the skin's surface and transmit an elastic wave through the liver.

 - The scan will take about 10 to 20 minutes to complete.

-- The results will be sent to the doctor who requested the test.
+- The results of the scan will be sent to the doctor who requested the test.

 What are the benefits of this scan?